-The Mornington Peninsula Shire decided, in 1984, that a community house in Rye was needed.
-There was already one in Dromana.
-It started off with the playgroups from the Maternal and Child Health Centre.
-A donation of $100 came from the Uniting church.
-The shire provided the old cottage at no cost.
-A drop-in coffee morning then followed and evolved into art and craft classes and then an aerobics class.
-The cottage had no water and the unpaid co-ordinator brought water from her home for some months.
+The shire provided an old cottage at no cost which facilitated a drop in coffee morning followed by art and craft classes and an aerobics class.
+The cottage had no water and the unpaid coordinator brought water from her home for some months.